 Colonel Sameer is a great thinker and we had many discussions varying from military subjects to parenting and also our outlook towards religion and politics.
 We both believed in our God, and did not believe in wearing our God on our sleeves or placing the images of our God in our vehicles in that many in the army never realised that Colonel Sameer was a Muslim and I a Christian.

-After the cocktails at the Mess, the vehicles all lined up and all officers with their wives and children got into them.
-I drove Colonel Sameer and we headed towards Nashik with neither speaking word for the next fifteen minutes until we entered the Taj Hotel.
-That was when Colonel Sameer asked me “So this is your Dhaba”.
-Captain Mitra explained to him that Dhaba was the code word for such diners and all officers and their families knew what it meant.
+After the cocktails at the Mess, the vehicles lined up and all officers with their ladies and children got into them.
+I drove Colonel Sameer and we headed towards Nashik with neither speaking a word for the next fifteen minutes until we entered the Taj Hotel.
+That was when Colonel Sameer asked me “So this is your Dhaba.”
+Captain Mitra explained “Dhaba is the code word for such diners and our officers and their families know what it meant.”

 One such discussion on the effectiveness of a type of ammunition resulted in a probability theory we proposed to assess the terminal effect of that ammunition.
-After a few discussions we put the entire theory on a slide and explained it to all the officers and was accepted as the most probable result of employing that ammunition.
+After a few discussions we put the entire theory on a PowerPoint slide and explained it to all the officers and was accepted as the most probable result of employing that ammunition.
 Five years passed by and Brigadier Sameer was an Instructor at the prestigious Staff College and there was a presentation by the commander of the formation where we had proposed our theory.
 The very same slide we had prepared five years ago was flashed – behold – there was no change in it – even the colours remained the same.